 This recipe features vodka, melon and raspberry liqueurs, and blue curaçao to make a frightfully fruity treat!

 This alcohol-free cocktail is perfect for kids and adults alike.
 The recipe uses lime sherbet, limeade, and Sprite to make a freaky, frothy treat that looks like the brew in a witches cauldron.

 A black sugar rim goes a long way in showcasing Halloween's favored orange and black colors.
 The recipe is made with Paradise Blend juice, coconut rum, and club soda, so it tastes as delicious as it looks!

-I can’t decide which one is my favorite, so I might just have to throw a couple parties and make them all!
-What’s your favorite creepy Halloween cocktail?
+I can't decide which one is my favorite, so I might just have to throw a couple of parties and make them all!
+What's your favorite creepy Halloween cocktail?